jroets/simple-location-tracker-poc/README.md

 ** Set the maximum age value.

 Next steps for the code:
 * Consider converting the watcher into an Observable...
-** So that the code can be cleaner by getting rid of callbacks and watcher ids.
-** and so that we can demonstrate a more modern technical approach.
+So that the code can be cleaner by getting rid of callbacks and watcher ids and so that we can demonstrate a more modern technical approach.
-* Try to find a cross-platform way to detect changes to location permissions while the app is in use.
-** So that we can better inform the user of their current status.
-** E.g. For web, see https://developer.mozilla.org/en-US/docs/Web/API/PermissionStatus
+* Try to find a cross-platform way to detect changes to location permissions while the app is in use...
+So that we can better inform the user of their current status.
+E.g. For web, see https://developer.mozilla.org/en-US/docs/Web/API/PermissionStatus
-* Have the watcher emit events when its state changes (starting, running, stopping) ** So that the view can have the info at its disposal (e.g. to inform the user of things like "loading") ** So that we can get rid of the current approach that has the view monitor for appStateChange.
+* Have the watcher emit events when its state changes (starting, running, stopping)...
+So that the view can have the info at its disposal (e.g. to inform the user of things like "loading") and so that we can get rid of the current approach that has the view monitor for appStateChange.
-* Review and possibly better implement the foreground/background event emitter service.
-** So that we don't have bad practices in the code.
+* Review and possibly better implement the foreground/background event emitter service... o that we don't have bad practices in the code.
-* Eliminate the forced change detection.
-** So that we don't have bad practices in the code.
+* Eliminate the forced change detection...
+So that we don't have bad practices in the code.
-* Figure out what is going on with the geolocation plugin on iOS not reporting error codes (always undefined).
-** So that we can show a more specific message to the user on iOS.
+* Figure out what is going on with the geolocation plugin on iOS not reporting error codes (always undefined)...
+So that we can report a bug in the plugin if there is one and so that we can come up with a way to show a more specific message to the user on iOS.
-* Figure out why android (webview) thinks GeolocationPositionError is undefined in the controller.
-** So that we don't have bad practices in the code.
+* Figure out why android (webview) thinks GeolocationPositionError is undefined in the controller...
+So that we don't have bad practices in the code.
-* Investigate the appStateChange event firing repeatedly on android when location permission denied.
-** So that we can possibly
+* Investigate the appStateChange event firing repeatedly on android when location permission denied...
+So that we can report a bug in the plugin if there is one.